mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/reference/database-structure.md

 sub-classes of the base class (including the base class itself)
 *  Each sub-class of the base object will also be given its own table, *as long as it has custom fields*.
 In the example above, NewsSection didn't have its own data and so an extra table would be redundant.
 *  In all the tables, ID is the primary key.
-A matching ID number is used for all parts of a particular record: record
-#2 in Page refers to the same object as record #2 in SiteTree.
+A matching ID number is used for all parts of a particular record: record #2 in Page refers to the same object as record #2 in SiteTree.

 To retrieve a news article, SilverStripe joins the SiteTree, Page and NewsArticle tables by their ID fields.
 We use a left-join for robustness; if there is no matching record in Page, we can return a record with a blank Article field.

 ## Staging and versioning

+[todo]

 ## Schema auto-generation

-Visiting the URL (your-site)/db/build will run a script that automatically builds the database manifest.
+Visiting the URL (your-site)/dev/build will run a script that automatically builds the database manifest.

 ## Related code